janbergman/gpxtcx2map/README.md

 When you are finished, you can download by pressing "d" on the keyboard.

-This program was "vibe-coded" with Gemini CLI and OpenAO Codex.
+This program was "vibe-coded" with Gemini CLI and OpenAI Codex.